mariom3/mariom3.github.io/_posts/2025-11-05-rust-binary-analysis1.markdown

     let input_password = input_password.trim();
 }
 ```
 2 - Next we need to take that user-supplied input and compare it to the password.
-So we've got to make up a password to compare with the user input. _(To avoid spoiling the callenge, I won't say what I selected for the password here.)_ I chose to use an XOR-gencrypted version of the password to up the spice 🌶️ level just a bit.
+So we've got to make up a password to compare with the user input. _(To avoid spoiling the challenge, I won't say what I selected for the password here.)_ I chose to use an XOR-gencrypted version of the password to up the spice 🌶️ level just a bit.
 Programmatically, this means we need to:
 - encrypt the user-supplied input the same way and with the same XOR key used for the password before comparing them.
 - define an `xor_crypt` routine (shown in the next section).
 - compare the hard-coded encrypted password with the encrypted user input.